-Everyone is different and their needs, wishes, religious and cultural beliefs about how they would like to be looked after when they are dying will vary.
-It will help if you and your carers know in advance where to get the emotional and practical support you need.
+Everyone is different and has different needs, wishes, religious and cultural beliefs about how they would like to be looked after when they are dying.
+It helps if you and your carers know in advance where to get the emotional and practical support you need.

 Your GP will help with any medical problems that come up.
 The GP can also make referrals to nursing services for you.
 This includes

 District nurses can give nursing care, advice and get you special equipment to help you with home nursing (for example a commode or bed pan).

 Community specialist palliative care nurses, such as Macmillan nurses or hospice nurses, specialise in advising on pain control, sickness and other symptoms of cancer.
 They also give emotional support to carers as well as the person with the cancer.